carbon-language/carbon-lang/docs/design/generics/terminology.md

 A simple way to imagine a witness table is as a struct of function pointers, one per method in the interface.
-However, in practice, it's more complex because it must model things like associated types and interfaces.
+However, in practice, it's more complex because it must model things like associated facets and interfaces.

 Witness tables are called "dictionary passing" in Haskell.
 Outside of generics, a [vtable](https://en.wikipedia.org/wiki/Virtual_method_table) is a witness